Joshua-Donovan/Oh_My_POSH/README.md

 >
 > Nothing here is guaranteed to work outside of my environment.
 >
 > Use at your own risk.
-This repository carry's no warranty or support.
+This repository carrys no warranty or support.
 >